MaryAnnN28/ruby-project-guidelines/README.md

 - Music feature upon entering home page (option to play or turn off)
 - Check out LeBron James in Player Stats (1.
 Select Los Angeles Lakers in Teams, 2.
 Find Lebron in Players)

+### About the Developers
+Mary Ann & Andres, both NBA fans (Sixers and Spurs fans respectively) with a love for NBA stats and analytics, were the perfect pair, just 3 weeks before the start of the 2020-2021 NBA season.
+Their goal was to provide both analytics and data hungry NBA fans with a resource that both customizes their user's home page specific to their favorite team, or selected team, along with viewing all key stats for all 30 teams and players.

+Enjoy this app & let's go SIXERS!😜🏀

 ## Installation Instructions